-This section provides a comprehensive framework and description of all aspects of the proposed project.
-It should be succinct, self-explanatory, consistent with forms and attachments, and well organized so that reviewers can understand the proposed project.
+This section provides a comprehensive description of all aspects of the proposed project.
+It should be succinct, self-explanatory, consistent with forms and attachments, and organized in alignment with the sections and format below so that reviewers can understand the proposed project.